×

 We love this warming, comforting curry when the weather is grey and cold and guests always seem to love it.
-My husband adapted it from a recipe by Nigella to have a thicker sauce, more greens and less of the starchy carbs that lead to weight gain.
+My husband adapted it from a recipe by Nigella to have a thicker sauce, more greens, and less starchy carbs that lead to weight gain.
 If you don’t like any trace of hot spices, this dish is not for you – if you like only moderate heat use just 1 tbsp Amoy or Sharwood’s curry pastes instead of the genuine (and hotter) Thai brands from Asian shops.
-The more unusual ingredients are all available from good supermarkets, delis or inexpensively from Asian shops.
-Leftovers are safe to eat the next day if stored in the bottom (coldest shelf) of fridge and properly reheated.
+The more unusual ingredients are all available from good supermarkets, delis, or inexpensively from Asian shops.
+Leftovers are safe to eat the next day if stored in the bottom (coldest shelf) of the fridge and properly reheated.

 For 2: